NEW ZEALAND ROBOT OLYMPIAD 2023

 – Move different objects on the competition ground to the goal position within a minute.

-– Junior students can push the objects, but Challenge students should grab and lift the objects to put them into the basket.
+– Junior students can push the objects, but Senior students should grab and lift the objects to put them into the basket.

 – One robot can carry max 3 objects at once, otherwise get penalty.